 1. Moraine Park

-Located in the eastern corner of Rocky Mountain Park, Moraine Park is one of the most reliable places to spot the antlered wildlife.
+Located in the eastern corner of Rocky Mountain National Park, Moraine Park is one of the most reliable places to spot the antlered wildlife.
 As the temperatures drop, elk migrate back to lower elevation.
 Moraine Park is where they stay during the fall rutting or matting season.

-A wide meadow with a dense forest in the background is the primary location to watch and, I must attest to it, photograph the wildlife in Rocky Mountain.
+A wide meadow with a dense forest in the background is the primary location to watch and, I can attest to it, photograph the wildlife in Rocky Mountain.
 Oblivious to spectators lining up the side of the road, the wild animals graze on the now yellow field.

-A few brave males often separate from the herd and get closer to the road, presenting excellent photo opportunities for Rocky Mountain’s wildlife photographers.
+A few brave males often separate from the group and get closer to the road, presenting excellent photo opportunities for Rocky Mountain’s wildlife photographers.
 The wild animals normally don’t get too close to pose any threat to the observers.

 2. Cub Lake Trail